michael-collins/creative-research-book/projects/ritual/deliver_ritual_project_document.md

 ### Submission details

 1. Make sure you include 2 scholarly resources to aid in the discussion and contextualization of the work.
+2. Do not steal graphics from the Internet.
+Find properly licensed graphics or use graphics software to recreate them.
+Graphics from this course book are CC licensed unless stated otherwise and require attribution.
+See the (license page)[/LICENSE.md].
-2. The final document should be exported and uploaded in PDF format.
+3. The final document should be exported and uploaded in PDF format.
-3. The filename should be _lastname_-_firstname_\_ritiual-project-document.pdf
+4. The filename should be _lastname_-_firstname_\_ritiual-project-document.pdf
    - **Example:** collins-michael_ritiual-project-document.pdf